-- (a) This Agreement shall enter into force one month after the Agency has received notification from both the United Kingdom and the Community that their respective internal requirements for entry into force have been met, and the Director General shall promptly notify the United Kingdom and the Community of the date on which it is to enter into force.
+- (a) This Agreement shall enter into force in accordance with a notification by the United Kingdom to the Agency that specifies the point in time at which this Agreement shall enter into force, which shall be no earlier than one month after the date of the receipt of such notification by the Agency.
 The Director General shall also promptly inform all Member States of the Agency of the entry into force of this Agreement. - (b) This Agreement shall remain in force so long as the United Kingdom is party to the Treaty.
-However, any party to this Agreement may, upon giving six months' notice to the other parties, terminate this Agreement if after consultation with them that party considers that the purpose for which this Agreement was intended can no longer be served.
-Termination of this Agreement in accordance with this paragraph shall be effective for, and as between, all parties to this Agreement.
+However, either party to this Agreement may, upon giving six months' notice to the other party, terminate this Agreement if after consultation with them that party considers that the purpose for which this Agreement was intended can no longer be served.